jnozzi/cocoadev.com/markdown/IRCClient.md

     }

-This reads the incomming data from the server and outputs it to the clientConsole (General/NSTextView).
+This reads the incomming data from the server and outputs it to the clientConsole (NSTextView).
 Though the problem is that It cuts out after a 30-sec timeout because my client doesn't reply to the server pings.
-Also it only updates the clientConsole (General/NSTextView) after the while statement.
+Also it only updates the clientConsole (NSTextView) after the while statement.
 Is there anyway to refresh the clientConsole every while loop... like something at the end of the loop like refreshControl(clientConsole);

 Any help what so every would be appreciated..